 - Add the potatoes and carrots to the pot and mix thoroughly.

-- Add the dashi and bring it to a boil.
+- Add 400 ml dashi stock and bring it to a boil.

-- Once boiling, add the light brown sugar, mirin and sake.
+- Once boiling, add 1 tbsp light brown sugar, 50 ml mirin and 50 ml sake.
 Turn the heat down to a simmer and place a drop lid on top, touching the broth.
 Simmer for 30 minutes.

-- Remove the stringy part of the snow peas and blanch for 1 minute in a separate pot.
+- Remove the stringy part of 8-10 snow peas and blanch for 1 minute in a separate pot of boiling water.

-- Drain the water and cut them into diagonal pieces.
+- Remove them from the pot, cool with cold running water and cut them into diagonal pieces.

-- Remove the drop lid and use a spoon or ladle to scoop the broth and pour it over the exposed vegetables.
+- Remove the drop lid and use a spoon or ladle to scoop the broth and baste it over the exposed vegetables.
+Add 2 tsp soy sauce and tilt the pan to distribute it through the rest of the broth.Simmer for a few more minutes and taste-test the soup.
+(You can add more soy sauce to taste.)

 - Once you're happy with the taste, dish up.
 Sprinkle with the cut snow peas to garnish.